Vyxal/Vyxal/README.md

 # Vyxal 3 - Better than Ever

-_<s>Note that there is a version 3.5 in the works at the moment.
-It's going to have a slightly different codepage, less monograph modifiers, more monograph elements, and less Error-prone lexers.
-If you're interested in checking out Vyxal 3, keep in mind that there'll be a somewhat major breaking change release coming out hopefully some time in March</s> 3.5 development is temporarily paused, as is most new feature development.
-The main developer is taking a development hiatus for a while.
-Bug fixes will still be made where needed._

 _If you are looking for version 2 of Vyxal, you can find it [here](https://github.com/Vyxal/Vyxal/tree/version-2)_